 - Don’t over-prune tomato plants; the leaf cover provides shade for the fruit;

 - Determine the right trellis system for your site.
-They all have pros and cons but if your area has intense sun you may want to look at a cage which is less exposure than staking or trellising (Check out different tomato cages to find the right ones for you and your garden.)
+They all have pros and cons but if your area has intense sun you may want to look at a cage which is less exposure than staking or trellising (Check out different types tomato trellis systems to find the right ones for you and your garden.)

-- Keep plants healthy and treat tomato disease as soon as possible.
+- Keep plants healthy and treat signs of tomato disease as soon as possible.
 Tomato wilts, blights, and leaf spot cause plants to drop foliage, which expose fruit to excess sunlight.

 - provide a lightweight shade cloth to protect fruit from over-exposure;